 When you first reach out to supporters and donors, ask them if they want to build a deeper relationship with your organization.
 Donors who say they do want a deeper relationship will be possible prospects.
 Then, consider other qualifications such as if they’ve made past donations that are larger than your average gift amount, if a major donor or board member referred them to your organization, or if they’ve otherwise demonstrated a passion for your mission.

 If you’re looking inside your donor database for major donor prospects, take the following steps to understand which supporters to prioritize in your outreach efforts:

-- Do a wealth screening to determine which prospects you might want to conduct more research about.
-Prospect research software like DonorSearch or WealthEngine provides tools that will automate analyzing wealth information for each prospect.
+- Conduct wealth screenings to find top prospects.
+Prospect research software like DonorSearch provides tools that will automate analyzing wealth information for each prospect.
 You can also take the DIY approach and analyze Zillow, real estate records, Google searches, and other public records to get an idea of your donors’ wealth capacity.

 - Look at each supporter’s giving history and identify trends.
 Who is giving year after year or multiple times per year?
 The longer and richer the history of giving with your organization, the higher on your prioritization list these supporters will likely fall.

 - Consider your mid-level donors who haven’t changed their giving level in some time.
 Many of these supporters could quickly become your next major donors.

 While you’re most likely to find your major prospects within your database, don’t discount new supporters’ potential to become major donors.
 If you need to acquire new supporters and prospects, sit down with board members and stakeholders to see if they have any new donor referrals.